rsalmei/clearly/README.md

 ### note

-Any way you capture them, `clearly` is always storing the same data about the tasks.
-The `params` is only informative, for you to see them right in the capture mode.
-You can see them later too, after capturing.
+Any way you capture them, `clearly` server is always storing the same complete data about the tasks.
+The `params` (and other arguments) are only display related, for you to see the events the way you want, both in capture and stored modes.
 (The default is to show `error`s, as they are much more likely to get your interest).